tzolov/cdc-fraud-detection-demo/credit-card-transaction-generator/README.md

 ## Credit Card Transaction Data Generator

-Standalone application that can continuously generate data records compliant with the the data format specified in [Credit Card Fraud Detection](https://www.kaggle.com/mlg-ulb/creditcardfraud) - Anonymized credit card transactions labeled as fraudulent or genuine.
+Standalone application that can continuously generate data records compliant with the data format specified in [Credit Card Fraud Detection](https://www.kaggle.com/mlg-ulb/creditcardfraud) - Anonymized credit card transactions labeled as fraudulent or genuine.

 The data records are generated in random intervals and pushed into a pre-configured Database.